bisq-network/bisq/doc/build.md

 Build binaries
 -----------------

-If you want to build the binaryies check out the build scripts under the package directory.
+If you want to build the binaries check out the build scripts under the package directory.

 Development mode
 -----------------